mathieudelehaye/FintechModeler/README.md

 The stock price variability is assessed using data from the Yahoo Finance API.

-The implementation is made both in Python with pandas and numpy, as well as in C++, in order to compare the runtime performance of those languages for fintech applications.
+The implementation is made both in Python with pandas and numpy, as well as in C++, in order to compare the runtime performance of those programming languages for fintech applications.

 This app let me predict with a good accuracy the results from Saxo bank (SaxoTraderGO): https://www.home.saxo/platforms/saxotradergo